Sudeshna44/OIBSIP/README.md

-To create a calculator for the web, we have used HTML, CSS, and JavaScript.
+To create a calculator for the web,I have used HTML, CSS, and JavaScript.
 This calculator performs basic math operations like addition, subtraction, multiplication, and division.

 Process: